 Passive writing is often used to good effect when writing text in bullet points.
 Bulleted lists sound objective and clear, and can steer you away from the temptation to write a mini essay about yourself.
 For once, properly constructed sentences aren't essential and you can convey as much information in less space.

 In this post, I volunteered to provide IT training to colleagues in my department and others.
 I also did the induction training for new members of the team.

 Volunteered to provide IT training to administration colleagues and inducted new members into the team.

 Action verbs or power words will help you explain what you actually did in any situation you give as an example in your CV.
 Using power words to begin sentences about your achievements can also encourage you to think positively about what you have done and can do in the future.
 It can be hard to think of different ways of expressing what seem to be everyday tasks.
-The attached list of words may provide some inspiration on potential words to use.
+The attached list of words in 'Resources' below may provide some inspiration on potential words to use.

 A little enthusiasm goes a long way.
 Someone with an enthusiastic approach, who clearly expresses their interest in the work, will often stand a better chance of getting a job than a person with similar skills and experiences who assumes that enthusiasm is either not necessary or goes without saying.
 So your CV should convey strongly your interest in and motivation for the post as well as your skills and experience.

 A common mistake to make when applying for a job is to assume that those reading it will take for granted that you are interested in it simply because you have applied.
 But employers will rarely, if ever, make assumptions about you.
 If you do not state something clearly, and back it up with evidence where appropriate, they are less likely to give your application serious consideration.

 The language that you use in your CV will determine how easily your message is conveyed to the reader.
 Some types of language create obstacles which slow the reader down, and which they may not bother trying to overcome.